bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

     #!/bin/bash
     wc * | sort -k 3 -n | head -n 1

-Now, `cd` into the `Bert` directory and enter the command `../smallest`.
+Now, `cd` into the `bert` directory and enter the command `../smallest`.
 Notice that it says permission denied.
 This happens because we haven't told the shell that this is an executable file.
+If you do `ls -l ../smallest`, it will show you the permissions on the left of the listing.

 Enter the following commands:

     chmod a+x ../smallest
     ../smallest